-This item is being published in the June copy of the Kingston Parish Magazine.
+This item was published in the June 2021 copy of the Kingston Parish Magazine.

 Our leaflet “East West Railway - Impact on Kingston” was distributed recently to all households in Kingston.
 If you missed yours, or you need another copy, please contact one of the parish councillors, or alternatively you can download it from the village website. [see 12 May item below]

 We are continuing to press East West Rail (“EWR”) for answers to our questions, and we have further questions received from villagers that we will be adding to our list.
 We will focus particularly on issues of direct impact on Kingston, although clearly the route and the construction methods have serious implications for the wider South Cambridgeshire area.

 The deadline for the non-statutory consultation is 9 June 2021.

 Time is running short and EWR have not shown any urgency in dealing with our requests for information.
 So please add your voices, ask your questions directly, and demonstrate that we care about our community.

 EWR are holding public “livechat” events online.
 They say: “members of the public will be able to engage with the EWR Co project team to ask questions.”
 Forthcoming dates include 27 May 6-8pm, 29 May 2-4pm, 31 May 2-5pm, 1 June 6-8pm, and 2 June 6-8pm.
 Joining details are on their website https://eastwestrail.co.uk/consultation

 There is also a phoneline for contacting EWR about the consultation: 0330 1340067

 CamBed RailRoad Community based voluntary thinktank